The following are the minimum requirements an applicant must fulfill to be considered for an internship in the Consortium:

 Application Requirements List

 1. Cover letter: In a separate line above the body of your cover letter please list the Major Study Areas (tracks) that you are applying to.
 You may apply to more than one track.
 The tracks are listed below along with the accompanying match numbers.
 Do not rank order your choices.
 Your cover letter should indicate how these choices fit with your training interests and goals.
-The match numbers for the three Major Study Areas (tracks) are as follows:
+The match numbers for the four Major Study Areas (tracks) are as follows:

 - General Adult Psychology: 245412